plone/plone.api/docs/about.rst

   the way we *have been* and the way we *should be* writing code for Plone.
 At the least, we should have the option to write such clean code.

-The API provides grouped functional access to otherwise dispersed logic in Plone.
-Plone's original distribution of logic is a result of two things: the historic re-use of CMF- and Zope-methods and reasonable, but at first hard to understand splits like ``acl_users.*`` and ``portal_memberdata``.

-That's why we've created a set of useful methods that implement best-practice access to the original dispersed APIs.
-In this way we also document in code how to use Plone directly.
+The API provides grouped functional access to otherwise distributed logic in Plone.
+This distribution is a result of two historical factors: re-use of CMF- and Zope-methods and reasonable but hard to remember splits like `acl_users` and `portal_memberdata`.
+Methods defined in `plone.api` implement best-practice access to the original distributed APIs.
+These methods also provide clear documentation of how best to access Plone APIs directly.

 .. note::
    If you doubt those last sentences: We had five different ways to get the